amandeeprikhi/notification-api/README.md

 ## exposed routes

 * '/api/email' : For sending emails
 * '/api/sms/single' : For sending SMS to a single number.
-Number need to be provided in the request body.
+Number need to be provided in the request body in JSON format.
 * '/api/sms/multiple' : For sending SMS to multiple numbers.
-Numbers need to be provided in the request body.
+Numbers need to be provided in the request body in JSON format.